mzrimsek/server-config/README.md

 ## Jenkins

 A great tool for building pipelines.
 This setup differs from the others in that it has a local Dockerfile to build the image on the host rather than pulling from a registry.
 This is to facilitate not only allowing Jenkins to run Docker commands, but also to give it the permissions it needs to allow that to happen.
-[Reference](https://itnext.io/docker-inside-docker-for-jenkins-d906b7b5f527)
+[Reference](https://itnext.io/docker-inside-docker-for-jenkins-d906b7b5f527).

 * Data: Must have a directory to persist data, mounted as a volume to ```/var/jenkins_home```

+  * The ```jenkins``` user must have permissions to this volume - ```sudo chown -R $(id -u jenkins)```

 * Environment variables: A ```.env``` file is required with the necessary environment variables filled in for the ```start_.jenkins``` script to operate correctly.